-CORE Education is delighted to be recognising International Safer Internet Day 2017 #SID2017, in support with Netsafe.
+CORE Education is excited to be recognising Safer Internet Day 2019.

 The day offers the opportunity to highlight positive uses of technology and to explore the role we all play in helping to create a better and safer online community.
-It calls upon young people, parents, carers, teachers, social workers, law enforcement, companies, policymakers, and others to join together in helping to create a better Internet.
-Ultimately, a better internet is up to all of us.
+It calls upon young people, parents, carers, teachers, social workers, law enforcement, companies, policymakers, and others to join together in helping to create a better internet.
+Ultimately, it is up to all of us.

-We offer the following advice as starting points for early childhood, schools and kura who are planning ways to keep learners safe online.
-Share what you do with us, tag #SID2017 @CoreEducation.
+CORE Education offers the following advice as starting points for early childhood, schools and kura who are planning ways to keep learners safe online.
+Share what you do with us - tag #SID2019 #SaferInternetDay @COREEducation on Twitter.

 Rather than restricting access to the web or using fear-based messages, the best way to manage challenges online is to work them out together.

 Effective prevention strategies emphasise approaches that actively involve discussing with students how they use digital technology, and more specifically, the challenges they experience online and how they keep safe.
 Teachers, students, peers, parents, family and whānau - we all have a role in this process.
 There are no quick fixes.

 Design experiences and learning opportunities that invite learners to pick up new skills safely and in meaningful contexts.
 Weave safety messages into the learning process.
 Deliberately make it part of learning.